tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you hit one or more foes with an arcane spell attack, deal +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).

 **Quirk:** The texture of your skin seems wrong to everyone else, but you know it's all in their minds and often explain that to them.

 ---

+#### Gauntlet of Revelation

+_Recharge 6+:_ When you hit an enemy with a melee attack, you momentarily disrupt anything that stops people from seeing that foe as they truly are.
+So, if the enemy’s shapeshifted, or invisible, or cloaked in an illusion, or has charmed people into believing a lie, they see the truth for a brief time.
+The enemy’s deceits reassert themselves at the start of the enemy’s next turn.

+**Quirk:** Paranoid.

+---